dominiquedevriese/ogp-notes/modular_effects.md

 A common characteristic of the code examples we have seen so far is that they do not interact with the outside world.
 The presented code performs computations and modifies the internal state of data abstractions, but it does not, for example, directly produce output, interact with the network, hard drive or display of the computer on which it is running.
 The absence of such external effects differentiates our examples so far from the code of many software applications, where interactions with the outside world are an important part, if not the whole point, of the software's intended behavior.
-For example, an interactive 3D computer games is designed to continuously receive user input, compute the updated state of the game and render it on the user's display.
+For example, an interactive 3D computer game is designed to continuously receive user input, compute the updated state of the game and render it on the user's display.
 Similarly, a network server is designed to continuously respond to incoming network requests according to its configuration.
 In doing so, it may read data from the hard drive or send outgoing network requests to a database or other server, and wait for and use the responses to these requests.